tokern/dbaudit/README.md

 # Installation

-Bastion has multiple installation options.
+DbAudit has multiple installation options.
 For a quick start, follow the instructions below:

 ## Docker Compose

-    docker-compose -f docker/docker-compose.yml -p bastion up
+    docker-compose -f docker/docker-compose.yml -p dbaudit up

-The command starts up a self contained service consisting of a PostgreSQL database and Bastion app.
+The command starts up a self contained service consisting of a PostgreSQL database and DbAudit app.

 ## Docker (Bring Your Own Database)

-Bastion uses a PostgreSQL database to store metadata.
+DbAudit uses a PostgreSQL database to store metadata.
 If you want to use your own database, setup environment variables and use `docker run`.

     docker run -d -p 3145:3145 \
-        --env BASTION_USER=<database user> \
+        --env DBAUDIT_USER=<database user> \
-        --env BASTION_PWD=<password> \
+        --env DBAUDIT_PWD=<password> \
-        --env BASTION_DB=<postgresql database> \
+        --env DBAUDIT_DB=<postgresql database> \
-        --env BASTION_SCHEMA=<database schema> \
+        --env DBAUDIT_SCHEMA=<database schema> \
         --env POSTGRESQL_HOSTNAME=<hostname of postgresql instance> \
         --env POSTGRESQL_PORT=<port of postgresql instance  \
-        tokern/bastion:latest
+        tokern/dbaudit:latest

 # Next Steps
 Visit http://localhost:3145 to start using the application.

 # Documentation
-Visit [Bastion documentation](https://tokern.io/docs/bastion) to deploy and use in production to protect databases in AWS, GCP or your data center.
+Visit [DbAudit documentation](https://tokern.io/docs/database-audit/) to deploy and use in production to protect databases in AWS, GCP or your data center.

-Visit [Bastion - Database Privileged Access Management](https://tokern.io/bastion) page for features and use cases.
+Visit [DbAudit - Database Auditor & Privilege Access Manager](https://tokern.io/database-audit/) page for features and use cases.